-- ▶ Sidewalk replacement/widening/bulbouts along the west side of Valencia Street between Cesar Chavez Street and Duncan Street; - ▶ 27th Street sidewalk replacement (north side, from western property line of the St. Luke's Campus to its terminus at San Jose Avenue); - ▶ San Jose Avenue sidewalk replacement (east side from 27th Street to the south façade of the Hartzell Building), and including a curb ramp connector with corresponding curb ramp improvement on the southwest corner of 27th Street and San Jose Avenue; and - ▶ Tree planting/replacement, landscaping and other streetscape improvements along portions of Cesar Chavez Street, Valencia Street, Duncan Street, 27th Street and San Jose Avenue. - Additional Improvements - ▶ Renovation and reuse of the approximately 31,700 g.s.f.
-1957 Building as administrative office, storage, and conference space; - ▶ Closure of exterior 1957 Building connector to St. Luke's Hospital Tower; - ▶ Relocate bus stop for the 36-Teresita line along Valencia Street; - ▶ Realign utilities currently located beneath San Jose Avenue between 27th Street and Cesar Chavez Street, including existing storm sewer, water main, and electrical and gas lines.
+- ▶ Pedestrian bulbouts on Cesar Chavez Street at Guerrero Street and Valencia Street; - ▶ Sidewalk replacement/widening/bulbouts along the west side of Valencia Street between Cesar Chavez Street and Duncan Street; - ▶ 27th Street sidewalk replacement (north side, from western property line of the St. Luke's Campus to its terminus at San Jose Avenue); - ▶ San Jose Avenue sidewalk replacement (east side from 27th Street to the south façade of the Hartzell Building), and including a curb ramp connector with corresponding curb ramp improvement on the southwest corner of 27th Street and San Jose Avenue; and - ▶ Tree planting/replacement, landscaping and other streetscape improvements along portions of Cesar Chavez Street, Valencia Street, Duncan Street, 27th Street and San Jose Avenue. - Additional Improvements - ▶ Renovation and reuse of the approximately 31,700 g.s.f.
+1957 Building as administrative office, storage, and conference space; - ▶ Closure of exterior 1957 Building connector to existing St. Luke's Hospital Tower; - ▶ Relocate bus stop for the 36-Teresita line along Valencia Street; - ▶ Realign utilities currently located beneath San Jose Avenue between 27th Street and Cesar Chavez Street, including existing storm sewer, water main, and electrical and gas lines.
 Relocation will involve moving/relocating existing overhead utility poles, trenching, patching, and replacement in kind of sidewalk and street surfaces around the perimeter of the campus; and - ▶ Install underground (hospital emergency generator) storage tanks adjacent to hospital.

-Cathedral Hill Campus Project Description
+Cathedral Hill Campus Project Description1

-CATHEDRAL HILL CAMPUS (ALL NEAR-TERM)
+CATHEDRAL HILL CAMPUS (ALL NEAR-TERM)2

-1. Cathedral Hill Hospital
+1. Cathedral Hill Campus Hospital

-- Demolition of the existing, vacant, Cathedral Hill Hotel and Office buildings. - Construction of the Cathedral Hill Hospital, an 875,378 g.s.f., 15-story hospital providing approximately 555 acute care beds.
-The Cathedral Hill Hospital may include, but is not limited to, inpatient medical care, labor and delivery, and post-partum care; specialized programs such as organ transplantation, interventional cardiology and newborn intensive care; and an emergency department.
-It would also include retail space, cafeteria, education and conference space, a central utility plant and parking on three levels, with approximately 513 parking spaces, and loading areas.
+- Demolition of the existing, vacant, Cathedral Hill Hotel and Office buildings. - Construction of the Cathedral Hill Campus Hospital, an approximately 730,888 g.s.f., 12-story hospital providing approximately 274 to 304 acute care beds.
+The hospital's initial build out would be 274 beds, with "shelled" space to accommodate an additional 30 beds.
+The Cathedral Hill Campus Hospital may include, but is not limited to inpatient medical care, labor and delivery, and post-partum care; specialized programs such as organ transplantation, interventional cardiology and newborn intensive care; and an emergency department.
+It would also include retail space, cafeteria, education and conference space, a central utility plant and parking on three levels, with approximately 276 parking spaces, and loading areas3.
 The hospital's main vehicular access and passenger drop-off zone would be located on Level 2, which would contain a drive-through vehicular access area connecting Geary Boulevard with Post Street.
 Vehicular access to the Emergency Department and Loading Dock would be from Franklin Street on Level 3.
 Ambulance access would be from Post Street on Level 3.
 The main pedestrian entrance would be on Van Ness Avenue at Geary Boulevard, on Level 1.